Sodium diethyldithiocarbamate

 Sodium diethyldithiocarbamate is the organosulfur compound with the formula (CH3CH2)2NCS2−Na+.
 It is a pale yellow, water soluble salt.
+It is a precursor to the drug disulfiram.

 Preparation

 Sodium diethyldithiocarbamate typically crystallizes from water as the trihydrate (CH3CH2)2NCS2Na*3H2O.
 The anhydrous salt and the trihydrate are often used interchangeably.

 Sodium diethyldithiocarbamate is obtained by treating carbon disulfide with diethylamine in the presence of sodium hydroxide: